alanoursland/tr_xor/reports/relu1/relu1_overview.md

 2.  **Re-init on Dead (`relu1_reinit`)**: The first intervention.
 The model is re-initialized until no data points are "dead," ensuring all inputs have an initial gradient signal from at least one neuron.

 3.  **Re-init with Margin (`relu1_reinit_margin`)**: The final set of interventions.
 In addition to the "live data" check, this condition also re-initializes if any hyperplane is within a specified margin $\epsilon$ of any data point.
 We tested this condition with progressively larger margins of **$\epsilon=0.1$**, **$\epsilon=0.2$**, and **$\epsilon=0.3$**.

+4.  **In-Training Monitoring and Correction (`relu1_monitor`)**: The final diagnostic stage.
+This strategy reverts to the `Standard Init` to observe failures in their natural state.
+It employs a **real-time health monitor** to detect the "Dead Data Point" and "Out-of-Bounds Neuron" conditions during training and, in some cases, attempts to apply a **corrective fix** to rescue the run.

 ## Data Configuration